When to Apply

 The requirements for this license type are provided in the following section(s).

 Requirements Before the Practical Examination

-- Enclose a copy of your current cardiopulmonary resuscitation (CPR) certification card.
+- A copy of your current cardiopulmonary resuscitation (CPR) certification card.
 The Board office must receive this document by the exam deadline.

 Requirements After the Practical Examination